dayveed-repo/dayveed-repo/README.md

 # 👋Hi there, I'm Ebireni David

 I'm a full-stack developer currently chasing a B.S.C degree in computer science.
-At the moment I work with at **Auxilium Youth Tribe**, where I work with a senior developer to build and add features to their application.
+At the moment I work with at **Karlytics**, where I help build and add features to their application.
 I love writing clean codes that solves problems.
 I am an avid learner and I am open to learning new and exciting concepts and technologies.
 I also spend sometime writing smart contracts and studying the blockchain technology as a whole.

 ### Programming Languages i work with: ###